IamOmarDarwesh/Marketing-Campaign-Analysis/README.md

 # Marketing-Campaign-Analysis by Python
-Using a marketing data for an online subscription business to translate business questions into measurable outcomes, including
--- "How did this campaign perform?", -- "Which channel is referring the most subscribers?", -- "Why is a particular channel underperforming?" and some more.
+Using marketing data for an online subscription business to translate business questions into measurable outcomes, including -- "How did this campaign perform?", -- "Which channel is referring the most subscribers?", -- "Why is a particular channel underperforming?" and some more.

 - looked at Common high-level Marketing Metrics like Conversion Rate and Retention Rate.